- Zoom lens with vast zooming range.

 - The lens provides beautiful results with the short distance setting.

 Sigma has improved the image stabilization factor with these lenses.
 Stabilization yields up to four stops.
 The shortest zoom setting is 60mm.
-At this stage, the SIGMA 60-600 f/4.5 – f/6.3 DG OS HSM has the maximum aperture and minimum f-stop of f/4.5, which is a bit limiting in how much light is available.
+At this stage, the Sigma 60-600mm f/4.5-6.3 DG OS HSM has the maximum aperture and minimum f-stop of f/4.5, which is a bit limiting in how much light is available.
 The f-stop at the maximum focal length of 600mm is f/6.3, which is a standard value for the amount of zoom produced.

 The 10x wide range of focal length means the user doesn’t need to change lenses for various focal lengths.
 This can be a handy tool for capturing wildlife.

-The Sigma 60-600 mm F4.5-6.3 DG OS HSM is a big player.
-They have done everything possible to reduce and limit its weight and the lens comes in at about 2700 grams.
+The Sigma 60-600mm f/4.5-6.3 DG OS HSM is a big player.
+Sigma has done everything possible to reduce and limit its weight and the lens comes in at about 2700 grams.
 The lens hood and the lens parts are made of carbon-reinforced plastics, and the complete inner tube is made of Thermally Stable Composite (TSC), a high quality graded plastic.
 The rear part and the tripod base is made of magnesium alloy.
 The mount is made of bronze.
 When compared to other telephoto lenses, this weighs considerably less.
 The length is 269mm, and the diameter is 120mm.
 The filter size is vast at 105mm.